 Skip to main content

-Title II Rule on Digital Accessibility
+ADA Title II Rule on Digital Accessibility

 On April 24, 2024, the Department of Justice (DOJ) published a new rule on digital accessibility under Title II of the Americans with Disabilities Act (ADA).
 This rule requires the University’s web content, including academic course content, to be accessible and meet the mandated technical standards by April 24, 2026.
 This rule advances the ADA’s promise of a more inclusive society.

-Key Requirements of the Rule
+Key requirements of the rules

 ADA Title II specifically covers web content and mobile apps, which must follow the minimum technical accessibility standards for Web Content Accessibility Guidelines (WCAG) 2.1, Level AA.